vleung1/QA-Portfolio/README.md

 # About Me
 My name is Vincent Leung and this is my GitHub repository.
-I am an IT professional working and living in the Washington, DC area.
+I am an IT professional working and living in the Washington, DC metro area.
 My QA portfolio can be found on this page.

 You can reach me at vleung1@gmail.com.